Loremaster/Loremaster.github.io/source/_posts/2014-08-01-another-guide-to-upgrade-to-rails-4-dot-1.markdown

 ###_attributes

-Well, I think a lot of people used nested attributes.
-So, if you ever create nested params in form manually then it may be interested for you.
-The thing is that you can't pass data like:
+Well, I think a lot of people have ever used nested attributes.
+So, if you'll create nested params in form manually then this topic may be interesting for you.
+The thing is that you can't pass data like in that way:

 ```ruby
 {some_data: {...}}